Trump's tariffs may mean Walmart shoppers pay more, his treasury chief acknowledges

 In a social media post on Saturday morning, Trump said Walmart should not charge its customers more money to offset the new tariff costs.
 "I'll be watching, and so will your customers!!!” he posted.

-Bessent said Walmart on its earnings call on Thursday had been obligated under federal regulations “to give the worst-case scenario so that they’re not sued,” suggesting that the price increases would not be severe in his view.
+Bessent said Walmart on its earnings call on Thursday had been obligated under federal regulations “to give the worst-case scenario so that they’re not sued,” suggesting in an NBC interview that the price increases would not be severe in his view.

 But Walmart executives said last week that higher prices began to appear on their shelves in late April and accelerated this month.